Analytics Support (Preview)

 The Datomic information model is a graph, but analytics tools invariably expect data to be in rectangles.
 While there are many ways to present data as rectangles (CSV files etc), all analytics tools support data from relational, SQL sources.
-We've developed a Datomic driver for Presto SQL, a SQL query engine, and incorporated a Presto server into the access gateway for Datomic Cloud (see Configuration).
+We've developed a Datomic connector for Presto SQL, a SQL query engine, and bundled the connector in a Presto server distribution (see Configuration).
 Presto in turn supplies a SQL command-line interface, and there is native Presto protocol support for Python, R, Metabase, Superset, Tableau, and more.
 Presto also supports JDBC for integration with Java-based analytics tooling.
 In short, if you are looking to connect an analytics tool to Datomic, you will look for the "presto" connector, or use JDBC.

 The SQL information model is one of catalogs (data places and collections of schemas), schemas (collections of tables), tables (relations) and their columns.
 You will create a catalog properties file (Java style) to dynamically expose each Datomic system as a SQL 'catalog', and its databases as SQL 'schemas' (see configuration).

 For each Datomic schema you use (perhaps shared across one or more databases) you will create a metaschema edn file, giving the file a name ending in .edn, which determines which SQL tables are available and their columns.

 We need a way to generate dynamic SQL tables and columns from Datomic entities and attributes.
 We need to determine: